SoaringLeo/ChenyuYan.github.io/index.md

 ## Education Background

 I received a bachelor degree in Electrical Engineering and Automation (GPA: 3.7, 5%) and a master degree in Electrical Engineering (GPA: 3.7, 5%) from [Northwestern Polytechnical University(NPU)](http://zdhxy.nwpu.edu.cn/English/English/Home.htm), People Republic of China(PRC), in June 2016 and [Xi'an Jiaotong University(XJTU)](http://ee.xjtu.edu.cn/English_Version1/home.htm), PRC in June 2019, respectively.
-At present, I have been enrolled in a Master of Science in Computer Science Degree provided by [Georgia Institute of Technology (Gatech, USA)](https://www.cc.gatech.edu/) to provide more preparation and research tools for the following study and expected to get a degree in 2021.

-My research focused on **electronics, power transmission, dielectric material, charge transport computational calculation, and machine learning**.
+My research focused on electrochemistry, power transmission, dielectric material, functional/nano material, electron/energy transport computational modeling, and machine learning**.
 I have a relatively good understanding of material research, reliable physics, and computational skills in the past three years.
 I gradually formulated the ability to deal with scholarly research and got a more profound insight into my study.
 Not only keeping outstanding performance on course study, **but I have also obtained international/national awards ten times and got the scholarship for over ten times**.
 Also, **I was involved in 4 national projects and had 16 papers published**.

 ## Scholarship ##

 1. National Scholarship	2018.11 & 2017.11
 2. National Special Scholarship   2018.11
-3. First class scholarship    2018.11 & 2017.11
+3. First-class scholarship    2018.11 & 2017.11
-4. Scholarship for excellent freshman    2016.09
+4. Scholarship for outstanding freshman    2016.09
 5. Provincial special scholarship    2015.09
 6. First class scholarship    2015.09 & 2014.09 & 2013.09
 7. E+H special scholarship    2014.09